What most people think is a GREAT resume

 And the best way to do that is not to focus on yourself when creating your resume but rather create one that’s focused on the employer and the role that you’re targeting.

-You must focus on the perspective of the employer and specifically what they’re looking for with the role they’re hiring for, you’re now positioning yourself as the perfect hire for that role.
+But by focusing on the perspective of the employer and specifically what they’re looking for with the role they’re hiring for, you’re now positioning yourself as the perfect hire for that role.

 This creates a resume that acts as a magnet to you, for your ideal role